DefWolf/Lithium.PHP-ransomware/README.md

 7. Generates a python encryptor that collects information about the infected device and executes the powershell command
 8. Replaces the main page of the site (Deface)

-Python ransomware is still in development 0.5/10 =)
+Python ransomware is still in development.
+And he does not carry a serious threat.